 The kindness of strangers

-The next few lives had huge views and then people were asking for me to give details so they could pay me.
+The next few lives had huge views.
+People were asking for me to give details so they could pay me.
 I kept writing back to them all saying ‘These are free, it’s Instagram!’ and they’d write back and insist they wanted to pay me.

 I was so shocked.
-Here I was with my world falling apart, a loan that needed paying, staff who needed their jobs and no way of earning money but people asking to please be able to pay for my free classes.
-So I gave in and put up a donation link, I honestly didn’t expect a penny but people started putting in the cost of a class, then the cost of two, then €50 and €100 donations.
+Here I was with my world falling apart, a loan that needed paying, staff who needed their jobs.
+I had no way of earning money but people asking to please be able to pay for my free classes.
+So I gave in and put up a donation link.
+I honestly didn’t expect a penny but people started putting in the cost of a class, then the cost of two, then €50 and €100 donations.
 My jaw was on the floor, it was unbelievable kindness.

 Time to change with the times

 From then I realised maybe I had something here.
 Maybe I could manage to still have a business.
 So I began Zoom classes and we rewrote the program to suit being at home.
 We had to think of things like, where we use toy snakes in class, we’d inform the parents to have scarves ready and so on.
 At first the classes were very much me doing a lot of talking and trying to engage the toddlers but the parents loved it and after a few classes the toddlers started interacting and chatting away and showing me things in their rooms.